 Whether you are a small eCommerce business or a major warehouse, inventory matters.
 You need to have accurate inventory information to make sure you are making the right top-level business decisions.
 Too much inventory can lead to profit loss, while not enough can mean you are not meeting the demands of your consumers.
 Inventory management is all about spreadsheets.
 If you are not a spreadsheet whiz, then coming up with a process can be a difficult task.

 Fortunately, there are many ready-made templates for inventory management.
 Today we compiled some of the best templates out there.
 You can use them out of the box, or customize them to meet the needs of your team.
 Some inventory spreadsheets might be a simple tally of what is in stock.
 Some solutions may need to be more complicated to help you track sales, delivery, and communication with suppliers.
-Let’s start using inventory templates for Google Sheets.
+Let’s start finding your perfect free inventory template.

-There are a few different ways to access Google Sheets templates for sales.
+There are a few different ways to access Google Sheets templates for Inventory.
 Here is one way:

 1. Open Google Sheets.